SEO is not difficult; it’s easier than you think. All you need to do is Proper SEO.

 There is nothing wrong with short posts; they can rank high too.
 But when you try to rank for a competitive keyword, write a detailed post.
 It also helps you to rank for the long-tail keywords.

 Whenever you write a long post, make it scannable.
 People don’t read word by word.
 They scan.
 Here are a few things you can do to make your posts scannable.

 - Use subheadings.

 9. Write a Killer Meta Description

 Meta Description won’t help you to get high ranks.
 All it can do is, increase the CTR (Click Through Rate).
-I have already said that CTR can boost your rank.
+I have already said that a good CTR can boost your rank.

-Meta description is a meta tag that is used to describe a page.
+A meta description is a meta tag that is used to describe a page.
 You can call it “Summary of your blog posts.”
-You can easily add meta description by using Yoast plugin.
+You can easily add meta description by using Rank Math plugin.